Communications and media officer

 - Ability to manage priorities, work under pressure and meet tight deadlines.

-- Previous professional experience in an international organisation;
+- Previous professional experience in an (EU) institutional setting or European/international organisation

 The selection procedure includes the following steps: